jonahmiller99/Netflix-Grid/README.md

 # Netflix-Grid'

-To Run This App
+# To Run This App use following commands

-USE FOLLOWING COMMANDS

 CD server
 node server.js